roboticslab-uc3m/installation-guides/install-yarp.md

 make -j$(nproc)  # compile
 sudo make install; sudo ldconfig; cd # install and go home
 ```
+You may need to launch `yarpdev --device OpenNI2DeviceServer` from /YOUR_PATH_TO/NiTE-Linux-x64-2.2/Redist if using NiTE.

 ## Note for Linux Mint 17.3 Rosa
 ```bash